Strum355/UserBenchmark/README.md

 # UserBenchmark Android App

 Use [userbenchmark.com](http://userbenchmark.com) a lot?
 Tired of it not being mobile friendly?
 Then this is the app for you!

+@ userbenchmark creators: if you have any comments, concerns, questions etc, please get in contact with me.
+I will gladly answer/comply/whatever.
+You can find me on Twitter under the same username, Strum355

 Works alongside [Userbenchmark Scraper](https://github.com/Strum355/UserBenchmark-Scraper)